Shawn Royer, Director (she/her)

-Breann Royer is a composer/arranger, musician, and educator.
+Sarah Breann Royer is a composer/arranger, musician, and educator.
 Breann’s compositions often incorporate unusual items such as plastic hand clappers, toy pianos, or household items to make musical sounds, as well as typical band instruments used in unusual ways.
-Breann studied trumpet performance and psychology at Missouri Southern State University and music education at the University of Indianapolis.
+Breann studied trumpet performance and music education at Missouri Southern State University and psychology at Marian University.

-Breann's compositions and arrangements have been performed by various ensembles around the Midwest including ensembles at Missouri Southern State University, the University of Indianapolis Handbell Choir, the 65th Street Klezmorim, as well as many high school and middle school groups.
+Breann's compositions and arrangements have been performed by various ensembles around the Midwest including ensembles at Missouri Southern State University, Pittsburg State University, the University of Indianapolis Handbell Choir, the 65th Street Klezmorim, as well as many high school and middle school groups.